-The radiation (EM-waves) emitted by accelerating charges will be described using retarded potentials (these are the time-dependent analogs of the usual electrostatic potential and the magnetic vector potential) and have the wave-like nature of light built in.
-The scattering of light by free electrons (Thompson scattering) and by bound electrons (Rayleigh scattering) will also be described.
+The radiation (EM-waves) emitted by accelerating charges are described using retarded potentials, which are the time-dependent analogs of the usual electrostatic potential and the magnetic vector potential, and have the wave-like nature of light built in.
+The scattering of light by free electrons (Thomson scattering) and by bound electrons (Rayleigh scattering) will also be described.
 Understanding the bound electron problem led Rayleigh to his celebrated explanation of why the sky is blue and why sunlight appears redder at sunrise and sunset.

 At the end of the module, you should: